markwhitaker/kotlin-for-csharp-developers/docs/04-03-enums.md

 }
 ```

-This means they can have properties and methods.
+Since they are classes, they can have properties and methods.

 **Kotlin**
 ```kotlin